 Luckily, after only a few months of working together to save our marriage, our relationship was stronger than ever, and we decided we were ready to move forward.

 "You're making the right move," she said, after going over our medical history and asking us questions about our approach toward babymaking.
-She then extolled the virtues of intrauterine insemination (IUI); talked us through a four-page checklist of tests, medication classes, and procedures; whisked me into another room for an ultrasound; shuttled us across the office to chat with the financial coordinator; and sent us out the door, slightly dazed.
+She then extolled the virtues of intrauterine insemination (IUI) and talked us through a four-page checklist of tests, medication classes, and procedures.
+She whisked me into another room for an ultrasound and shuttled us across the office to chat with the financial coordinator, then sent us out the door, slightly dazed.

 In the coming months, I got blood work done three times.
 Michael got blood drawn, too.
 I got my HSG.
 Nothing popped.
 I should have been happy but, with each clean bill of health, I only felt more frustrated.
 I wanted a concrete explanation for why the past one and a half years of babymaking sex hadn't yet yielded the expected baby.